marksark/hacky-docusign-php-client/README.md

-## Note: This is a poorly mainted fork.
+## Note: This is a poorly maintained fork.
 It was made to address issues in the original repo that are opened/unresolved :disappointed:
 # The Official DocuSign PHP Client

 [![Build status][travis-image]][travis-url]